wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests         October 2014

+   Recursive Resolver allows, the Recursive Resolver SHOULD issue the query with its longer SCOPE NETMASK.

+6.2.
+Generating a Response

-   address information specified in the option in order to generate an optimized reply.
+   When a query containing an edns-client-subnet option is received, an Authoritative Nameserver supporting edns-client-subnet MAY use the address information specified in the option in order to generate an optimized reply.

-   Authoritative servers that have not implemented or enabled support for the edns-client-subnet may safely ignore the option within incoming queries.
-Such a server MUST NOT include an edns-client- subnet option within replies, to indicate lack of support for the option.
+   Authoritative Nameservers that have not implemented or enabled support for the edns-client-subnet option may safely ignore it within incoming queries.
+Per [RFC6891] section 6.1.2, such a server MUST NOT include an edns-client-subnet option within replies, to indicate lack of support for the option.

-   Requests with wrongly formatted options (i.e. wrong size) MUST be rejected and a FORMERR response must be returned to the sender, as described by [RFC6891], Transport Considerations.
+   Requests with wrongly formatted options (e.g., wrong size) MUST be rejected and a FORMERR response MUST be returned to the sender, as described by [RFC6891], Transport Considerations.

-   If the Authoritative Nameserver decides to use information from the edns-client-subnet option to calculate a response, it MUST include the option in the response to indicate that the information was used (and has to be cached accordingly).
+   If the Authoritative Nameserver decides to use information from the edns-client-subnet option to calculate a response, it MUST include the option in the response to indicate that the information was used and SHOULD be cached accordingly.
 If the option was not included in a query, it MUST NOT be included in the response.

    The FAMILY and SOURCE NETMASK in the response MUST match those in the request.
-The first SOURCE NETMASK bits of the ADDRESS in the response MUST match those in the request.
+The first SOURCE NETMASK bits of the ADDRESS in the response MUST match those in the request, even if fewer bits were used to form the response.
 Echoing back the address and netmask helps to mitigate certain attack vectors, as described in Section 10.

    The SCOPE NETMASK in the reply indicates the netmask of the network for which the answer is intended.

-   A SCOPE NETMASK value larger than the SOURCE NETMASK indicates that the address and netmask provided in the query was not specific enough to select a single, best response, and that an optimal reply would require at least SCOPE NETMASK bits of address information.
+   A SCOPE NETMASK value longer than the SOURCE NETMASK indicates that the address and netmask provided in the query was not specific enough to select a single, best response.
+The ADDRESS MUST be extended to SCOPE NETMASK significant bits to indicate the network for which it is optimal, but the Recursive Resolver SHOULD still provide the result as the answer to the triggering client request even if the client is in a different address range.

-   Conversely, a shorter SCOPE NETMASK indicates that more bits than necessary were provided.
+   Conversely, a shorter SCOPE NETMASK indicates that more bits than necessary were provided, and the answer is suitable for a broader range of addresses.

+Contavalli, et al.       Expires April 30, 2015                 [Page 8]

+Internet-Draft        Client Subnet in DNS Requests         October 2014

    If a non-zero SCOPE NETMASK was supplied in the request, the SCOPE NETMASK of the response MUST be no longer than the SCOPE NETMASK of